BioticPixels/rwgrayprojects.com-Mirror/maps/about_fullers_world_maps.md

 A color poster of the map constructed from satellite images is available from the Buckminster Fuller Institute.
 (Some people will argue that this poster is not a *real* satellite image because a *real* satellite image would include cloud cover.
 So be it.
 However, the image was constructed from many different satellite images and, yes, color manipulated/enhanced.
 In any event, the image is impressive).

 > *Mirrorer Note:*
-> *Here is a Dymaxion map poster from the [Buckminster Fuller Institute online store](http://bfi.goodsie.com/dymaxion-map "Buckminster Fuller Institute Store bfi.org"), not the one Grap was referring to though.*
+> *Here is a Dymaxion map poster from the [Buckminster Fuller Institute online store](http://bfi.goodsie.com/dymaxion-map "Buckminster Fuller Institute Store bfi.org"), not the one Gray was referring to though.*
 >
 > *And here is a Dymaxion map constructed from satellite images.
 Again, not the one Gray was referring to, but still good for illustrative purposes.
 The source of this images is [http://mappinghacks.com/maps/dymaxion.png](http://mappinghacks.com/maps/dymaxion.png).*
 >